 There are lots of cheap and fun gym-free activities that make the best of the summer weather, such as walking, running and jogging, cycling and swimming.

 On very hot days avoid extreme physical exertion: outdoor activities such as sport, DIY or gardening are best kept for cooler parts of the day – in the early morning or evening.

-East Devon District Council’s countryside team are organising outdoor activities for the summer ranging from canoeing, bird-watching, rock-pool rambling, orienteering, to outdoor meditation.
+East Devon District Council’s countryside team organise outdoor activities for the summer ranging from guided walks, bird-watching, willow-weaving, to outdoor yoga.

 Dehydration (not having enough water) is usually caused by not drinking enough fluid to replace what we lose.
 Hot weather, level of physical activity, and diet can contribute to dehydration.